-Contributing to the documentation is one of the many ways you can help Nette.
-It is also one of the most rewarding activities, as you help others understand the framework.
+Contributing to documentation is one of the most valuable activities, as it helps others understand the framework.

 How to Write?

 Documentation is primarily intended for people who are new to the topic.
 Therefore, it should meet several important points:

 - Start with simple and general topics.
 Move on to more advanced topics at the end

 - Try to explain the topic as clearly as possible.
 For example, try explaining the topic to a colleague first

 - Only provide information that the user actually needs to know for a given topic

 - Make sure your information is accurate.
 Test every code

 - Be concise – cut what you write in half.
 And then feel free to do it again

 - Use highlighting sparingly, from bold fonts to frames like